DataDog/datadog-api-client-go/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR does not rely on API client schema changes.
-    - [ ] The CI should be fully passing
+    - [ ] The CI should be fully passing.
 - [ ] Or, this PR relies on API schema changes and this is a Draft PR to include tests for that new functionality.
   - Note: CI shouldn't be run on this Draft PR, as its expected to fail without the corresponding schema changes.